Eric-Lingren/sandboxes/sequelize-migrations-sandbox/README.md

 To creating a new seed:
 ``npx sequelize-cli seed:generate --name demo-user``
-You can customize the data in the file that was created.
+You can customize the data in the seed file that was created.

 Once your data is how you want, you can insert it into the database by using:
 ``npx sequelize-cli db:seed:all``